7 Frugal Habits for Building Savings

 by Andrea Norris-McKnight

-It looks like we’re in for another bumpy financial ride in 2024.
+Has the first half of 2024 been a bumpy financial ride?
 A healthy savings account balance can make the trip a little easier and may help you prevent pulling out the plastic to make ends meet.

 If you’re struggling to put money into savings each month, a change in habits can help free up the needed cash.